olexale/bdd_widget_test/README.md

 Each feature file must have one or more `Feature:`s.
 Features become test groups in Flutter tests.

-Each feature group must have one or more `Scenario:`s.
+Each feature group must have one or more `Scenario:`s (or `Example:`s).
 Scenario become widget tests.

-Each scenario must have one or more lines.
-Each of them must start with `Given`, `When`, `Then`, or `And` keywords.
+Each scenario must have one or more lines with steps.
+Each of them must start with `Given`, `When`, `Then`, `And`, or `But` keywords.
 Conventionally `Given` steps are used for test arrangements, `When` — for interaction, `Then` — for asserts.
+Keywords are not taken into account when looking for a step definition.
+You can have as many steps as you like, but it's recommended you keep the number at 3-5 per scenario.
+Having too many steps will cause it to lose it’s expressive power as specification and documentation.

 ## Predefined steps